ontargetcomputing/NIS-AWS-Accounts/documents/import/Console_Provisioned_Import.md

 In the GitHub repository, navigate to **Actions** and manually trigger the [workflow](../../.github/workflows/import.yml) designed for importing resources.
 When prompted, provide the necessary inputs:

-<span style="color: red;">**TODO** - need to allow more resources and filtering</span>

 - **Workspace Path**: Select the Terraform workspace path that matches the resource’s environment.
 This is a select list, so choose the appropriate value for the account your are importing from.
 - **Resources**: A comma delimited list of the resource types you wish to import.
-The default is "*" which attempts to import all resources.
 You can see a list of the available values [here](https://github.com/GoogleCloudPlatform/terraformer/tree/master/providers/aws).
-	- **NOTE**: This seems to be a terraformer bug when using '*'.
+	- **NOTE**: There seems to be a terraformer bug when using '*'.
+Please do not use.
 	- The comma delimited list cannot have spaces in it eg. "vpc,s3" not "vpc, s3"

 - **AWS Region**: Specify the region where the resource is located.